Grand National

 Grand National Key Trends

-- Two of the last 10 winners have been favourite
+- Three of the last 10 winners have been favourite or co favourite.

-- Six of the last 10 winners were trained in the UK, the other four were trained in Ireland
+- Seven of the last 10 winners were trained in Ireland, with the other three being trained in Britain.

-- Eight of the last 10 winners were aged nine or below
+- Nine of the last 10 winners were aged nine or below

-- Only three of the last 10 winners have carried 11st 5lbs or more to victory
+- Four of the last 10 winners have carried 11st 5lbs or more to victory

-- Five of the last 10 winners have been priced 25/1 or bigger
+- Four of the last 10 winners have been priced 25/1 or bigger

 Grand National Fences